lipisha/lipisha-python-sdk/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Lipisha Payment API Client could always use more documentation, whether as part of the
+Lipisha Payment API SDK could always use more documentation, whether as part of the
-official Lipisha Payment API Client docs, in docstrings, or even on the web in blog posts,
+official Lipisha Payment API SDK docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/lipisha/lipisha-python-client/issues.
+The best way to send feedback is to file an issue at https://github.com/lipisha/lipisha-python-sdk/issues.

 If you are proposing a feature: